-However, with an epilator, you can eliminate hair with the efficiency of waxing without destroying skin cells.
-Finding the right epilator is incredibly important.
-This facial epilator review is designed to streamline the process of investing in a facial epilator.
+It's simple.
+Because, with an epilator, you can remove hair with the efficiency of waxing without destroying skin cells.
+Believe me, there are many good reasons to use it.
+But, finding the right epilator is really important when it is for one of the most sensitive parts of the body - "Face".
+This facial epilator review is designed to streamline the process of investing in the best facial epilator.

 Other than ensuring you're purchasing a quality product, you need to be able to take into account your finances, needs, and comfort level with an epilator.
-Luckily, we've compiled a list of the best epilators for face 2018.
+Luckily, I've compiled a list of the best epilators for face.

-1. Braun Face 851 Women's Miniature Epilator - Best Epilator For Face
+1. Braun Face 851 Epilator & Facial Cleansing Brush - Editor’s Choice

 Since 1921, Braun has been developing and selling beauty products.
 Perhaps most well-known for their electric shavers, Braun is a reliable company with a long history.
 Their expertise doesn't stop at electric shavers, though.

 The Braun Face 851 is an innovative product, combining epilating with washing your face.
 Since a crucial step to epilation is exfoliating and cleansing your face, this device makes it easy to remember that initial step.

 “One thing I don't like about this epilator is the facial cleansing brush.
 It is not as powerful as I expected (That's not our key purpose though!).”

 It comes with detachable heads to allow for easy swaps between the facial brushes and epilating tool.
 There are four brush heads for cleaning your skin- a regular brush, a brush for sensitive skin, an exfoliating brush, and a beauty sponge.

 The Braun Face 820 epilator is also a decent product but holds one fatal flaw.
 This epilator is not built for durability and rarely lasts longer than a few months.
 As it reaches the end of its short life it also will begin to use more and more power, causing the batteries to need to be replaced with increasing frequency.